Buford v. United States

 Buford v.
 United States, 532 U.S. 59 (2001), was a United States Supreme Court case decided in 2001.
 The case concerned whether federal appellate courts should give deferential or de novo review of certain Sentencing Guideline determinations made by a trial judge.
+The court held that the courts of appeal must give deferential review to decisions of district courts under the Sentencing Guidelines on the question of consolidation of a defendant's prior convictions.

 Background

 The United States Sentencing Guidelines are the series of rules which guide a federal trial judge in issuing a sentence to a convicted individual.
 In Buford, the trial judge had to determine whether certain prior convictions relating to drug-crime arrests should be considered 'related' or 'consolidated'.
 The judge ruled they should not (and thus count as five individual priors) and the Seventh Circuit Court of Appeals affirmed.
 The appellate court did not re-review the facts (de novo review), instead only reviewing certain legal aspects of the determination.
 Buford appealed to the U.S. Supreme Court on the grounds that the appellate court should have re-reviewed the determinations of the trial judge rather than defer to him.